+If you’re having a Halloween themed dinner party, this is a great recipe.
 Who knew that zombies were the culinary geniuses of our generation?
 Not us, for sure.
 These melting-middle baked (onions) brains are really easy to make and they’re also, weirdly, vegetarian (WE KNOW, RIGHT).
 Use cheddar, or mix with gruyère for a richer filling.

 An amputated shin (beef shin) is cooked in red wine and stock until meltingly tender, then macaroni and cheese is added and baked until golden and bubbly.
 This ‘gruesome’ but epic slow-cooked dish comes from the legendary London haunted steak house, Hawksmoor.

+Make your Halloween party food canapés a bit of fun.
 This recipe for bacon-wrapped eyeballs (aka dates) with quince marmalade comes from Dan Doherty of Duck & Waffle and makes for a great and ghoulish Halloween canapé when you have your undead guests over.
 They look really impressive but are actually very easy to ‘harvest’ and make…

 At Halloween, we like our pasta as black as our souls here at olive magazine.
 So this dish is one of our favourites for this time of year.
 However, as it’s so evilly good, this spicy seafood combination is not for the faint hearted, so beware…

 Although Mary Shelley doesn’t go into that much detail, we’re pretty sure some chipolatas wrapped in streaky bacon and seasoned with Dijon mustard and sage were involved in the process of constructing Frankenstein’s monster – we’re about 75% sure, anyway.